znvcx/worthyourtime/README.md

 - Enable/disable automatic conversion
 - Language (English or French)
 - Theme (light, dark, or follow system theme)
+- Aggressive mode: Choose between aggressive mode (converts more prices but may affect page layout) and gentle mode (more conservative, preserves visual integrity of websites)
 - Debug mode: Enable or disable debug mode to display debugging information in the console

 ## Debug Mode